-ARTH 3002 - Art History Research Project: Digital Curation
+ARTH 3002 - Digital Exhibition Project: Art History

 General Course Information

-Course Code ARTH 3002 Course Art History Research Project: Digital Curation Coordinating Unit History Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours Available for Study Abroad and Exchange N Prerequisites At least 15 units of Art History & Visual Culture Major courses Assumed Knowledge The course is designed as the capstone for the new Art History major.
-Students are expected to have sufficient skills and knowledge developed in the Level I, III, and III courses.
-Restrictions Available to students undertaking an Art History & Visual Culture Major only Course Description This capstone course provides students with an opportunity to consolidate and apply advanced art historical knowledge and skills in an independent research project that introduces fundamental methods and theories of art curatorship in a digital context.
-Students are equipped to research and interpret (old master and new media) works of art held in local museum and gallery collections or examine public art and street art encountered in Adelaide.
-The research project is developed throughout semester with a combination of on campus seminars, individual supervision, structured learning modules on Canvas, and culminates in an online exhibition and accompanying catalogue essay.
-The course enables students to apply art historical skills and use appropriate technological tools in the context of real world visual arts vocations.
+Course Code ARTH 3002 Course Digital Exhibition Project: Art History Coordinating Unit History Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours Available for Study Abroad and Exchange N Prerequisites At least 15 units of Art History & Visual Culture Major courses Assumed Knowledge The course is designed as the capstone for the new Art History major.
+Students are expected to have sufficient skills and knowledge developed in the Level I, II, and III courses.
+Restrictions Available to students undertaking an Art History & Visual Culture Major only Course Description This capstone course consolidates disciplinary specific knowledge and skills gained in the Major in Art History and Visual Culture by introducing new art historical methods and theories in preparation for studying art at higher levels and employment in the museum and gallery sector.
+Through an independent research project and conceptualisation of an online exhibition using digital reproductions, students interpret and contextualise works of art held in local collections or focus on street art or public art in Adelaide.
+The course facilitates the application of art historical methodologies, critical analysis, and creativity in a real-world context.

 Course Coordinator: Dr Lisa Mansfield